Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

     onlyWhenNotPaused(PAUSED_EIGENPODS_VERIFY_BALANCE_UPDATE)
 ```

-Anyone (not just the Pod Owner) may call this method with a valid balance update proof to record an balance update in one of the `EigenPod's` validators.
+Anyone (not just the Pod Owner) may call this method with a valid balance update proof to record a balance update in one of the `EigenPod's` validators.

 A successful balance update proof updates the `EigenPod's` view of a validator's [effective balance](https://eth2book.info/capella/part2/incentives/balances/).
 If the validator's effective balance has changed, the difference is sent to `EigenPodManager.recordBeaconChainETHBalanceUpdate`, which updates the Pod Owner's shares.
 If the Pod Owner is delegated to an Operator, this delta is also sent to the `DelegationManager` to update the Operator's delegated beacon chain ETH shares.